-Bar association nitpicking about terminology aside, the following are the top four ways to establish yourself as the recognized authority in your legal specialty field:
+Bar association nitpicking about terminology aside, the following are the top four ways to establish yourself as the recognized authority in your legal specialty field.

 Your website is one of the greatest marketing opportunities for your law practice.
-And unlike many forms of advertising such as television, phone books, and radio, the internet is one place where a solo practitioner or small law practice can compete on equal footing with the big law firms.
+Unlike many forms of advertising such as television, phone books, and radio, the internet is one place where a solo practitioner or small law practice can compete on equal footing with the big law firms.
 Smart lawyers are taking advantage of this opportunity to promote themselves and their knowledge to the public.

 The key to a successful law firm website is to build a clean website (avoid flash and too many graphics) written in plain English which focuses on answering questions people have about your area of law practice.
 Ask yourself what your potential clients would type as a question in a search engine, and then answer that question on your website.
 Go through this process again and again, periodically adding new material to your site over time.
 The result is that people who need help with specific legal issues will find your article answering their questions, which will make them perceive you to be an expert on the subject.

 Researching and writing an article on an issue related to your law practice is a great way to establish yourself as the legal expert on that aspect of the law.
 Whether that article is published in a law review, a state bar association trade journal, or a specialty association newsletter, publishing articles about what you know is a great way to demonstrate your knowledge to your colleagues.
-This can lead to referrals, as well as to speaking opportunities at seminars, conferences, and other CLE events.
+This can lead to referrals, as well as to speaking opportunities at seminars, conferences, and other events.